 A hearty weeknight pasta dish that is the ultimate healthy-ish comfort food.
-Ready in 30 minutes!
+Roasted broccoli, sweet Italian sausage, Aleppo pepper, and parmesan cheese.
+Your new favorite pasta recipe will be ready in 30 minutes!

 Pasta happens at least once a week in my house, if it were up to Jordan we would eat it daily.
 Typically, he is the pasta maker, but if I want vegetables to appear anywhere near the pasta it's my job to step in and take over.